-The new Premier League season is less than a week away and for over six million fans it’s not just their own club’s fortunes they’ll be sweating on.
+The new Premier League season is just a few days away and for more than six million fans it’s not just their own club’s fortunes they’ll be sweating on.

 The immense popularity of the official Fantasy Premier League (FPL) game rivals the football itself at times, with bragging rights fiercely contested in mini-leagues around the world.